Rob Davis Home Page

 I just had to visit this remote spot on the north-west Scottish coast after working on a production of Brian Friel's play Faith Healer.
-Kinlochbervie is a tiny but busy fishing port "as far north as you can go in Scotland" and we found a thoroughly excellent Bed and Breakfast B&B at "Braeside", 01971 521325.
-The establishment was spotlessly clean, the bedroom was warm and comfortable and we recommend this if you are staying in the area.
-We didn't quite find "where the baby was buried" but we liked the place nevertheless!
+Kinlochbervie is a tiny but busy fishing port "as far north as you can go in Scotland" and I found a thoroughly excellent Bed and Breakfast B&B at "Braeside", 01971 521325.
+The establishment was spotlessly clean, the bedroom was warm and comfortable and this is recommend this if you are staying in the area.
+I didn't quite find "where the baby was buried" but I liked the place nevertheless!
 The B&B is easy to find - just follow the B road into the village and as you see the school buildings in a small valley on the right, "Braeside" is immediately on the left.
 If you get as far as the petrol pumps on the right, you've gone too far.
-We paid £27.50 for a twin bedded room, and the breakfast was as good as the accommodation.
+I paid £27.50 for a twin bedded room, and the breakfast was as good as the accommodation.
 (September 2005)

 Ofir, Esposende, Portugal